ObviousPiranha/Jawbone/source/Piranha.Jawbone/Net/README.md

 }
 ```

-If you know that your socket is a client connection that will only speak to one other endpoint, There is another option.
+If you know that your socket is a client connection that will only speak to one other endpoint, there is another option: `IUdpClient<T>`.

 ```csharp
 using var client = UdpClientV4.Connect(endpoint);